SoftwareEngineering-HomeWork/CSC510-Project3-WolfJobs-G17/README.md

 We've expanded the functionality of this project by adding several innovative features to enhance user experience and streamline job-seeking and recruitment processes.
 Below are the key updates we've implemented:

-# Two-Factor Authentication (2FA)

-Enhanced account security by implementing 2FA via email, ensuring a safer login process for users.
+- **Two-Factor Authentication (2FA):** Enhanced account security by implementing 2FA via email, ensuring a safer login process for users.

-# Job Filtering Based on Pay

-Added the ability for users to filter job postings by salary, making it easier to find roles that match their financial expectations.
+- **Job Filtering Based on Pay:** Added the ability for users to filter job postings by salary, making it easier to find roles that match their financial expectations.

-# Resume Parsing and Skill Extraction

-Integrated a resume parser that analyzes uploaded resumes and automatically extracts technical and non-technical skills.
+:**Resume Parsing and Skill Extraction:** Integrated a resume parser that analyzes uploaded resumes and automatically extracts technical and non-technical skills.
 Utilized AI to categorize skills, providing users and recruiters with deeper insights into candidate capabilities.

-# Video Interview Integration

-Incorporated video interview functionality, enabling candidates to record video interviews and recruiters to stream them directly through the platform.
+:**Video Interview Integration:** Incorporated video interview functionality, enabling candidates to record video interviews and recruiters to stream them directly through the platform.

-# Job Recommendations for Students

-Implemented web scraping of university websites to gather relevant job listings and suggest tailored opportunities to students based on their background.
+:**Job Recommendations for Students:** Implemented web scraping of university websites to gather relevant job listings and suggest tailored opportunities to students based on their background.
 These additions aim to improve usability and cater to the diverse needs of both job seekers and recruiters, making the platform more efficient and user-friendly.